Auxiliary Bishops

 Born in the Philippines, Bishop Alejandro “Alex” Aclan was ordained a priest in 1993.
 With a fluid ability to speak English, Filipino and Spanish, Bishop Aclan spent time from the mid-1990s as an associate pastor at St. Finbar in Burbank and St. John of God in Norwalk before accepting an assignment in 2001 as the pastor at St. Madeleine in Pomona.

 From 2014 through 2018, he was the Vicar for Clergy to promote the continuing formation of spiritual and physical well-being for all priests and deacons.
 In 2017, Bishop Aclan was formally elevated to “Prelate of Honor,” or monsignor.
-Archbishop Gomez appointed him as Episcopal Vicar for the San Fernando Pastoral Region on May 16, 2019 at the Cathedral of Our Lady of the Angels.
+Archbishop Gomez appointed him as Episcopal Vicar for the Archdiocese of Los Angeles on May 16, 2019 at the Cathedral of Our Lady of the Angels.

 Bishop Emeritus